 Profile Selection

 Enables profiling time intervals in the Function Profiler window.
 Note that this command is only available if the C-SPY driver supports PC Sampling.
-For more information, see Selecting a time interval for profiling information, page 297.
+See Selecting a time interval for profiling information, page 293.

 C-RUN runtime error checking